-604.1.4 COACH REPRESENTATIVES
+6.2.2 COACH REPRESENTATIVES

-Two (2) Coach Representatives shall be elected one each year, for a two- year term, or until their successors are elected.
-The election of the Coach Representative shall be conducted during Hawaiian Swimming’s Short Course Age Group Swimming Championship at a meeting timely called by the Senior Coach Representative or the Board of Directors, and determined by a majority of the Coach Members in good standing present and voting or, failing that, at a time and place and in a manner designated by the Board of Directors.
+Two (2) Coach Representatives shall be elected, one each year, for a two- year term, or until their successors are elected.
+The election of the Coach Representative shall be conducted via electronic vote, in conjunction with HISI’s Short Course Age Group Swimming Championship at a meeting timely called by the Senior Coach Representative or the Board of Directors, and determined by a majority of the Coach Members in good standing present and voting or, failing that, at a time and place and in a manner designated by the Board of Directors.

-604.1.4.1 Elections Process for Coach Representatives
+6.2.2.1 Elections Process for Coach Representatives

-The election process for the Coach Representatives shall be conducted in a manner consistent with Section 606.2.1 in the Bylaws, except that only coach members in good standing are eligible to vote for the Coach Representatives.
+Only coach members in good standing are eligible to vote for the Coach Representatives.
 The Senior Coach Representative will conduct the elections and all ballots shall be returned to the Senior Coach Representative in order to be counted at the designated meeting for the elections.
+At least twenty (20) days’ written notice of the election shall be given to all clubs.
 Only Coach Members who are present at the designated meeting will be eligible to vote in case of a tie in the balloting.
 The coach who receives the most votes of the ballots cast and counted for the respective office through this process shall be elected.

-604.1.5 OFFICIALS REPRESENTATIVE
+6.2.3 OFFICIALS REPRESENTATIVE

 One Officials Representative, who is an active certified official, shall be elected for a two-year term, or until her/his successor is elected.
-The election of the Officials Representative shall be conducted during Hawaiian Swimming’s Short Course Age Group Swimming Championship at a meeting timely called by the current Official Representative or the Board of Directors, and determined by a majority of the certified Officials in good standing present and voting or, failing that, at a time and place and in a manner designated by the Board of Directors.
+The election of the Officials Representative shall be conducted via electronic vote, in conjunction with HISI’s Short Course Age Group Swimming Championship at a meeting timely called by the current Official Representative or the Board of Directors, and determined by a majority of the certified Officials in good standing present and voting or, failing that, at a time and place and in a manner designated by the Board of Directors.

-604.1.5.1 Elections Process for Officials Representative
+6.2.3.1 Elections Process for Officials Representative

-The election process for the Officials representative shall be conducted in a manner consistent with Section 606.2.1 in the Bylaws, except that only Official members in good standing are eligible to vote for the Official Representative.
+Only Official members in good standing are eligible to vote for the Official Representative.
 The Officials Representative will conduct the elections and all ballots shall be returned to the Officials Representative in order to be counted at the designated meeting for the elections.
+At least twenty (20) days’ written notice of the election shall be given to all clubs.
 Only Official members who are present at the designated meeting will be eligible to vote in case of a tie in the balloting.
 The official who receives the most votes of the ballots cast and counted for the respective office through this process shall be elected.

 .3 Committee Chairs/Coordinators/At-Large Board Members

-607.2 NON-OFFICER CHAIRS AND THEIR COMMITTEES; COORDINATORS AND APPOINTED ADMINISTRATORS

-These elected non-officer chairs and coordinators of Hawaiian Swimming are:
+6.3 COMMITTEE CHAIRS/ COORDINATORS/AT-LARGE BOARD MEMBERS/APPOINTED ADMINISTRATORS

+The following committee chairs/coordinators/at-large Board members shall be elected by the House of Delegates:

 (1) Membership/Registration Coordinator

 (2) Technical Planning Committee Chair

+6.3.2 The following at-large Board members shall be elected as follows:

+(1) Regional At-Large Board members shall be elected by the affilitated island organizations they represent in accordance with the rules of each region or the HISI Policies and Procedures.

+6.3.3 The following committee chairs/coordinators/ at-large Board members shall be appointed by the General Chair with advice and consent of the Board of Directors:

 (1) Appointed Chairs and Coordinators: The chairs of all other standing committees and all other coordinators shall be appointed by the General Chair with the advice and consent of the Board of Directors and the respective division Vice-Chair.
-The appointed standing committee Chair or coordinator shall assume office upon appointment or the date designated by the General Chair, and shall serve until sixty (60) days after the next election of a General Chair or until a successor is appointed and assumes office.